Last updated: 12/02/20

 Fines for Non-Compliance:

-- Businesses may also be fined for improper social distancing, poor disinfection, or non-observance of reduced working hours.
+- Police may fine businesses for improper social distancing, poor disinfection, or non-observance of reduced working hours.

-- Per current U.S. government regulations, any person who has travelled over international borders by public transport (including airplane, bus, train, etc.) is barred from entry to U.S. Embassy Sarajevo until 14 days after conclusion of that travel.
+- Per current U.S. government regulations, any person who has travelled across international borders in the last 14 days is barred entry to U.S. Embassy Sarajevo.
+(Travel from Croatia, Serbia, or Montenegro by private vehicle is excepted.)

 - American Citizen Services is processing a limited number of passports and Consular Reports of Birth Abroad (CRBA) in addition to emergency services for U.S. citizens.